 Dodge Durango Interior

-- "Modern and functional, the 2012 Dodge Durango's cabin has been designed with family-style versatility in mind.
-Regardless of trim level, the design is attractive and features upscale materials." -- Edmunds (2012)
+- "Modern and functional, the 2014 Dodge Durango's cabin has been designed with families in mind.
+Regardless of trim level, the design is attractive and features upscale materials." -- Edmunds

 Next Steps: Dodge Durango

-- Find low financing rates for the Dodge Durango
+- View the best prices for the 2014 Dodge Durango

 - See Affordable Midsize SUVs rankings